 What is the purpose of tithing?

 Tithing has been a long-kept religious practice, going back as early as 1400 B.C.
 While this was originally a Jewish tradition, tithing has carried over into the Christian faith to give back to both God and the church.
 As a church leader, you likely already have a solid understanding of tithing practices.

 However, here are a few verses that can boost your knowledge and provide a framework you can share with your congregation as well:

 - Genesis 28:20–22: Then Jacob made a promise.
 He said, “If God will be with me and take care of me as I go, and if He will give me food to eat and clothes to wear so that I return in peace to my father’s house, then the Lord will be my God.
 I have set up this stone as a pillar to be God’s house.
 And I will give You a tenth part of all You give to me.”

-- Proverbs 3:9–10: Honor the Lord with your riches, and with the first of all you grow.
-Then your store-houses will be filled with many good things and your barrels will flow over with new wine.
+- Proverbs 3:9–10: Honor the Lord with your riches, and with the first of all, you grow.
+Then your store-houses will be filled with many good things, and your barrels will flow over with new wine.

 - 2 Corinthians 9:6-8: Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
-And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.
+And God can bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.